Signed in as:

 https://www.hummingbirdcentral.com/hummingbird-migration-spring-2026-map.htm

-Since 1981, the Peregrine Falcon Recovery Project (Manitoba) has been working to to re-establish a self-sustaining population of wild peregrine falcons in the province of Manitoba.
+Since 1981, The Peregrine Falcon Recovery Project (Manitoba) has been working to to re-establish a self-sustaining population of wild peregrine falcons in the province of Manitoba.

 The northern spotted owl is one of Canada's most endangered species.
 Today less than six wild individuals remain in British Columbia due to the loss and fragmentation of old-growth forests where spotted owls live, and competition from the non-native barred owl.
 There are approximately 300,000 hectares of protected habitat designated by the Government of B.C. to help recover the species.